Encouraging and Helping Your Children in Worship

 4. Encourage Your Child to Participate

 By teaching your child hymns and choruses at home he will be able to participate in the service.
 If he cannot learn the whole hymn, teach him the refrain and signal to him when it is time to sing the part he knows.
 Encourage your child to sit and to stand at the appropriate times, to clap when appropriate, etc. Show him the words in the hymn book, moving your finger along as the hymn is sung.
 (Even if your child is a nonreader, this will help to focus his attention and encourage him to pay attention to the words.)
-Have your child bring an offering and place it in the [box]
+Have your child bring an offering and place it in the box in the foyer

 5. Help Your Child Become an Active Sermon Listener